baileyb0t/bookbot/README.md

 # bookbot

-BookBot started as a [Boot.dev](https://www.boot.dev) project, and I am expanding the project to incorporate more text data processing techniques, including with the [LLooM](https://stanfordhci.github.io/lloom/about/) research tool for data analysis on unstructured text data.
+BookBot started as a [Boot.dev](https://www.boot.dev) project, and I am expanding the project to incorporate more text data processing techniques.

 # tips from install